NormannLaw/sana_testing/README.md

 # sana_testing

 ## Overview
-The goal of this project is to test the Simulating Annealing Network Aligner (SANA) for Protein Protein Interaction Networks (PPINs) by examining how it utilizes graph topology and sequence similarity under different inputs of ideal Edge Correctness (EC) and Sequence Simililarity (Seq).
+The goal of this project is to test the Simulated Annealing Network Aligner (SANA) for Protein Protein Interaction Networks (PPINs) by examining how it utilizes graph topology and sequence similarity under different inputs of ideal Edge Correctness (EC) and Sequence Simililarity (Seq).

 So far, we have written a network constructor (get_el.py), a protein sequence file consrtuctor (PPI_get_FASTA.py), and a experimental data viewer (sana_read_out_files.py).
 We are now planning to run SANA multiples times at different Seq inputs and check the output sequence similarity scores.
 We will also list the Reciprocal Best Hits (RBHs) for each SANA output alignment file.